UB04 Reference

 Start Extracting

-This guide was developed by the FormJuicer Billing Research Team using official CMS and NUBC guidelines, combined with patterns observed from processing thousands of real UB-04 documents through our system.
+This guide was developed using official CMS and NUBC guidelines, combined with patterns observed from processing thousands of real UB-04 documents through our system.

 Sources: CMS Pub.
 100-04 Chapter 25, NUBC Official UB-04 Manual, Medicare Contractor Bulletins (Noridian, Palmetto, CGS)